Kometa-Team/Kometa/docs/defaults/chart/basic.md

 # Basic Chart Default Metadata File

-The `- pmm: basic` Metadata File is used to create collections based on recently released media in your library.
+The `basic` Metadata File is used to create collections based on recently released media in your library.

 Example Collections Created: